jarryDk/jarrydk.github.io/about.md

-#About
+---
+layout: page
+title: About
+permalink: /about/
+---

-This site is ...
+This site is made by

+Michael Bornholdt Nielsen